 Alsórákos (Racoș, Ratsch, Ruekesch) is 45 km from Brassó (Brasov, Kronstadt) to the north-west.
 It is located on the left bank of the Olt River, at the Pass of Alsórákos.
-(Transylvania, Erdély, Siebenburgen, now it is in Romania).
+It is located in an area called Transylvania, Erdély, Siebenburgen, it can be found in Romania.

 The place got its name from its stream now called Sóskút which used to be the Rákos Stream.
 Before the Mongolian invasion of 1241, the settlement may have been inhabited by the Pesenegh which was destroyed by the Tatars.
 The settlement was first mentioned in 1377 as Racus.

 The village had a church in the Middle Ages.
 Rákos used to be the center of the local thriving basalt mining.
 If you visit its cemetery, you can find very unique and ancient wooden tomb monuments called “lábfa” and “fejfa”. (“foot-wood” and “head-wood”) They planted not just one curved wooden monument at the head of the buried but placed a second one at the foot of the grave, too.
 In the pictures I’ve added some examples of the Hungarian wooden monuments from various regions; you can even see the Székely rovan / rune writing on some of them.
 (Not necessarily from the village of Rákos, just for illustrations for the reader.)